-For Chris Davis, a 29-year-old electrical engineer in Birmingham who walked across the stage with his second degree from Auburn in the spring of 2013, but whose contact information was still showing up in AU’s student directory after another Auburn student named Chris Davis ran 109 yards down the field that fall, what came with the territory were emails from sports agents telling him he had “the ability to play professional football in the NFL” and bloggers requesting he do a Q&A about his Draft prospects.
+Chris Davis is a 29-year-old electrical engineer.
+He lives in Birmingham.
+He walked across the stage with his second degree from Auburn in the spring of 2013, months before Chris Davis became a household name.
+Thing is, his contact information stayed in AU’s student directory through the fall.
+He still had access to student email account.
+The messages from sports agents telling him he had “the ability to play professional football in the NFL” poured forth, as did request from bloggers requesting he do a Q&A about his Draft prospects.

 “One I really enjoyed was from a Green Bay journalist who had heard the Packers might be interested in Chris Davis and wanted to talk to him,” Davis says.
 “We had a nice little back and forth and I was basically saying ‘I’d love to do an interview with, but I’m not sure you’d want a mathematician.”

 Davis was one of the few Chris Davises to witness his name be etched into Iron Bowl lore in person.

 “We were lucky enough to be at the game last year,” he says.
 “It was just amazing.
 Sitting in the end zone above the concourse, watching as Chris was running toward us was really awesome.”

 Our first Chris Davis–Associate General Manager for Auburn IMG Network Chris Davis–wasn’t just watching an Auburn football player make a once-in-a-lifetime play Nov.
 30, 2013, he was watching a friend.